Have you ever been on a long trip only to realize that you’ve overpacked?

 Would you like to use a timeline infographic?
 Perhaps a comparison infographic would make your content more memorable and engaging.

-Download the infographic below to help you decide on the right infographic format the next time you’re starting an infographic project.
+Watch the video below to help you decide on the right infographic format the next time you’re starting an infographic project.

 2. Understand the basic infographic structure.